The Brazilian midfielder is due to arrive on Merseyside in the coming days to complete a move to Anfield after the clubs finally reached an agreement

 Coutinho is due to travel to Merseyside in the coming days to discuss personal terms and undergo a medical ahead of the move.

-The Reds have increased their initial 6.5 million pound bid for Coutinho and the 20-year-old is understood to have made clear his preference to move to Anfield.
+The Reds have increased their initial £6.5m bid for Coutinho and the 20-year-old is understood to have made clear his preference to move to Anfield.

-The Reds signed Daniel Sturridge from Chelsea at the start of the month in a 12 million pound deal and are also hoping to conclude a move for Blackpool midfielder Tom Ince before the transfer window closes at the end of the month.
+The Reds signed Daniel Sturridge from Chelsea at the start of the month in a £12m deal and are also hoping to conclude a move for Blackpool midfielder Tom Ince before the transfer window closes at the end of the month.

 They will have to apply for a work permit before Coutinho’s proposed transfer can be concluded but that is regarded as a formality for the versatile playmaker, who has been capped once for Brazil.

-Inter’s financial circumstances have seen the team actively encourage Liverpool’s interest in Coutinho this month, despite selling Wesley Sneijder to Galatasaray, as the Serie A giants line up a move for Corinthians star Paulinho.
+Inter’s financial circumstances have meant they have actively encouraged Liverpool’s interest in Coutinho this month, despite selling Wesley Sneijder to Galatasaray, as the Serie A giants line up a move for Corinthians star Paulinho.

 Coutinho signed for Inter from Vasco da Gama when he was 16, though he spent a further two years at the Brazilian club before moving to Italy.
 Coutinho had a productive spell on loan at Espanyol in the second half of last season before returning in the summer to Inter.